perzeuss/dify-discord-starter/README.md

 ## Dify variables

-By default the discord bot will pass the name of the user to the bot, within the dify variable `username`.
+By default the discord bot will pass the name of the user to the assistant, within the dify variable `username` and the current date as UTC string within the dify variable `now`.

 ## Conversation History